aws-samples/aws-account-migration-from-consolidated-billing-to-all-features/README.md

 The SAM CLI installs dependencies defined in `functions/*/requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.

-## Test AWS Lambda functions locally using SAM CLI
+## Test AWS Lambda functions locally

-You can test the AWS Lambda functions of the application locally with the included scripts
+You can test the AWS Lambda functions of the application locally with the included scripts using AWS SAM CLI

 **`NOTE`**: Update the file `tests/testAll.json` with the appropriate values for ROLE_NAME, OLD_ORG_MA, OU_TABLE_NAME, ACCOUNT_TABLE_NAME, ACCEPT_ROLE_NAME, and OLD_MASTER_OU.